top of page

 We met at school when we were 12 years old.
 We quickly became best friends and started writing music together at 13.
 Almost instantly, we realized that there would not be another person either one of us would want to spend his time with - once you find your soulmate, that’s it.
 So we’ve been together since we’re thirteen, too.
 First love kinda thing, very romantic and all that jazz.
 There was really never another option!

 We spent a very unhappy youth in a small town which suffocated us.
-At 15, we were the teenagers from hell, drinking, taking drugs, raising hell, getting into trouble.
+At 15, we were the teenagers from hell, drinking, taking drugs, getting into trouble.
 We also had our first gig with our band “Bloody Blues”.

 Rhythm'n'ModPunkBlues (1993 - 1995)

-Our first professional photo shoot with Speed.
+Our first professional photo shoot

 From left to right: Sabú, Toni, Urs, Xavi